Exam admission rules

 9. Electronic devices

 An on-screen scientific calculator will be provided.
-The use of all electronic devices is prohibited.
+However, from the 1 October 2020, you will also be allowed to use your own non-programmable calculator.
+The use of all other electronic devices is prohibited.
 Mobile phones (including iPhones/smartphones) smart watches, smart glasses and similar devices and electronic equipment capable of communicating or being programmed to hold alphabetic or numerical data and/or formulae are prohibited.

 10. Use of ear plugs at centres